 Meal Plan: Breakfast – Lunch – Dinner

 Day 9: Chimpanzee Trekking – Meet our closest Cousins.

 Kibale Forest is the best Chimpanzee Tracking Destination in all of East Africa, and the Forest is where the West and Central Jungle meet East Africa.
-On a Chimpanzee Trek, you usually see about five to seven different primate species.
+You usually see about five to seven primate species on a Chimpanzee Trek.